somni1oquist/DownUnderUs/README.md

   - Part of the images are downloaded from the Internet and is credited above or below the image element by a comment.
   - Part of the images/pictures/screenshots in the post contents are taken or captured by ourselves.
   - Other than the images/pictures/screenshots mentioned above, all other media contents not stated are designed and created by our group member Yali Ou (10Yaly).
-- The `loading-mask.css` is derrived and altered from the CodePen https://codepen.io/bartezic/pen/ByqeNq.
+- The `loading-mask.css` is derived and altered from the CodePen https://codepen.io/bartezic/pen/ByqeNq.
-- AI tools e.g., GitHub Copilot, chatGPT were used for assistance, for example: correting the code logic, giving better design suggestions and optimising the code efficiency in few instances.
+- AI tools e.g., GitHub Copilot, chatGPT were used for assistance.
+For example: correcting the code logic, giving better design suggestions and optimising the code efficiency in few instances.